SeisComP/main/apps/python/descriptions/scart.rst

    * Time windows (:option:`-t`),
    * Network-station-location-channel (NSLC) lists (:option:`--nslc`) created,
+     e.g., with

-     e.g., with :ref:`scinv` from inventories.
+     * :ref:`scinv` from inventories,
+     * :ref:`scdumpcfg` from bindings configuration,
+     * scart itself from other miniSEED files or achives.

    In dump mode output streams may also be filtered by